tlarock/hypa/README.md

 ## Requirements
 `hypa` is written for python 3+ and requires [`pathpy`](https://github.com/uzhdag/pathpy/tree/master/pathpy), a python package for analyzing sequential data using higher-order network models.
-You can install `pathpy` via `pip` using the command `pip install pathpy2`.
+You can install `pathpy` via `pip` using the command `pip install pathpy2.

+Unfortunately, the `scipy.stats` implementation of the hypergeometric distribution is not as precise as either the `R.stats` or `Distributions.jl` versions.
+Due to this, we have two branches: the `master` branch uses the `Julia` implementation, while the `rpy2` branch uses the `R` implemntation.

 `hypa` also requires the [`rpy2` package](https://rpy2.readthedocs.io/en/version_2.8.x/getting-started.html).
 This package is used to interface with the R programming language, specifically the `ghypernet` package (available here: https://github.com/gi0na/r-ghypernet).
 Both need to be installed to work with `hypa`, and installation instructions for each package are available in their respective documentations.